pranavAL/InvRL_Auto-Evaluate/README.md

 These are strict requirements.
 Vortex tools used in this work is not supported on Linux and its graphics for this paper is currently tested only on the above configurations.

 # Post-Installation
 The default scenes and mechanism of the crane are manipulated to match the requirement of this work.
+Please run the below code to change default configurations.
 ```
 copy scenes\*.vxscene "C:\CM Labs\Vortex Construction Assets 21.1\assets\Excavator\Scenes\ArcSwipe"
 copy scenes\*.vxmechanism  "C:\CM Labs\Vortex Construction Assets 21.1\assets\Excavator\Mechanisms\Excavator"